EASTVIEW THUNDER BASEBALL HANDBOOK

 Alternative "summer baseball teams/programs"

 Any Sophomore or Junior who chooses to play for an alternative "summer baseball team/program" in lieu of a Thunder Program Team from June 1 - August 10 of the current year will be ineligible to participate on a Thunder Team in furure years.
 Said players may submit a formal petition to the Eastview Thunder Board to regain eligibility.
-All petitions will undergo a formal review process in which a majority vote approval from the following groups must be secured to grant elebility: Thunder Board, Current Class Registered Players, and Current Thunder Coaching Staff.
+All petitions will undergo a formal review process in which a majority vote approval from the following two groups must be secured to grant elebility: Thunder Board and Current Thunder Coaching Staff.
+Petition deadline date for players that desire to play Thunder baseball in 2018 is January 19th.
+Decisions on the eligibility of petitioning players will be made by February 1st, 2018.

 6. PLAYER EVALUATION AND TEAM SELECTION

-Tryouts will take place on Saturday TBD, May 2017 at the Varsity field at Eastview High School.
-If there is bad weather and we are unable to use the fields, the tryouts will take place in the Eastview High School Main Gym..
-A player’s baseball skills, current playing position(s) and the player’s age will be evaluated by the Eastview High School coaching staff, Thunder coaches and certain Thunder board members to determine which team the player will be placed on for the 2017 season.
-A player’s baseball skills will be determined based on their performance during the 2017 High School season; their EVAA, EVHS and Thunder baseball career; and the 2017 Thunder tryouts.
-Team selection and written notification will be given to each player with-in one week of tryouts.
+Tryouts will take place on Saturday, May 5th 2018 at the Varsity field at Eastview High School.
+If there is bad weather the back up date is Sunday, May 6th.
+If we are unable to use the fields, the tryouts will take place in the Eastview High School Main Gym..
+A player’s baseball skills, current playing position(s) and the player’s age will be evaluated by the Eastview High School coaching staff, Thunder coaches and certain Thunder board members to determine which team the player will be placed on for the 2018 season.
+A player’s baseball skills will be determined based on their performance during the 2018 High School season; their EVAA, EVHS and Thunder baseball career; and the 2018 Thunder tryouts.
+Team selections and written notification will be given to each player with-in one week of tryouts.
 If registered players that tryout are not placed on a team our Board will attempt to assist in finding possible playing/team alternatives.

 7. GENERAL POLICIES